ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    ibmcloud coligo service list
    ```
    {:pre}
-3. Copy the URL from the output above and open it in a browser to see an output as mentioned below
+3. Copy the URL from the output above and open it in a browser to see an output as similar to the one below
    ```
    Hello World!! from the frontend.
    Connection to the backend failed as there is no backend defined yet.